 As a wedding florist I am often asked to add fresh flowers to wedding cakes.
 Honestly, this was an extremely nerve wracking task for me at first.
-I was worried about putting fresh flowers into something that people would be eating and also about poking flowers into a beautiful, and not to mention really really expensive, wedding cake.
+I was worried about putting fresh flowers on cakes that people would be eating and also about poking flowers into a beautiful, and not to mention really really expensive, wedding cake.
 The fact that I am writing a post to share my experience on this topic is a big deal because it is something I shied so far away from in the past!

 I have come up with a couple of methods that make me feel much more confident when placing fresh flowers on cakes.

 I will start by saying that when I, as a florist and not a chef, add flowers to cakes the intention is never that they will be consumed, they are purely decorative.
 However, I still like to use flowers that I know to be safe as they will be placed very close to the cake.
 Carnations, mums, roses and spray roses are good choices for flowers that are readily available and non-toxic.
 In the summer there are more locally available proper edible flowers like pansies, lilac, and lavender.
 Ranunculus, peonies, and eucalyptus, while beautiful flowers, are not ones that I would recommend placing on a cake (even when just decorative) as parts of them can cause stomach upset.